mflowgen/mflowgen/docs/stdlib-openroad.rst

     root@b11dbe7cd067:/OpenROAD-flow-scripts# ...

-The integration of mflowgen with OpenROAD flow scripts will allow mflowgen users to customize new functionality based on these open-source nodes, while continuing to track the ORFS upstream.
+The integration of mflowgen with OpenROAD flow scripts opens the door for mflowgen users to customize new functionality based on these open-source nodes.